Getting CCPA Compliant in California

 In 2018, sweeping regulations on using consumer data, known as GDPR, went into effect in the EU.
-Starting on January 1st, 2020, California follows suit with their own set of data privacy regulations, known as the California Consumer Privacy Act, or CCPA.
+Starting on January 1st, 2020, California follows suit with its own set of data privacy regulations, known as the California Consumer Privacy Act, or CCPA.
 What is in the CCPA?
 How is it different from the GDPR?
 And what do you need to do for your business to be CCPA compliant?
 Read on to find out!

 WHAT THE CCPA DOES